Skip to content

 1. The MCP uses the one-time connection URL to begin registration.

-2. If the key requires a PIN, the AI agent will ask you for it.
+2. If the key requires a PIN and you did not provide it already, the AI agent will ask you for it.

 3. Provide the PIN.